-In 2011, the Board approved the establishment of the Share Award Scheme.
+In 2011, the Board approved the establishment of the Company's Employees' Share Award Scheme (the "Share Award Scheme").
 Pursuant to the rules of the Share Award Scheme, the Company has set up a trust (the "Trust") for the purpose of administering the Share Award Scheme and holding the shares purchased for the Share Award Scheme before the award and vesting of the same.
 The Company pays to the Trust from time to time for the purchase of shares held for the Share Award Scheme from market.